 What can I do to stop modern slavery?

 Modern slavery persists because many people turn a blind eye to it.
 We need to all be a part of the collective calling for an end to modern slavery!

 Tenaganita is one human rights organisation dedicated to helping and protecting migrants, refugees, women and children from exploitation, abuse, discrimination, slavery and human trafficking.
 So if you know a victim and would like to report an abuse, call them at +603 7770 3671 / 3691 or report it on their website.
 You can also lend your time to volunteer kalau mampu!

 Thankfully, we also live in the age of the internet so there’s stuff you can do there too!
 Project Liber8 is an online platform that gets involved with youth to create a #SlaveFreeMalaysia.
-They’re also working with UNICEF to raise awareness about human trafficking through the Advoc8 on the Road initiative!
-So you can always check out their social media to educate yourself further and add your voice to the chorus of people calling for an end to modern slavery!
+They’re also working with UNICEF to raise awareness about human trafficking through the Advoc8 on the Road initiative. … which is part of the “Protecting children affected by migration in Southeast, South, and Central Asia” project by UNICEF, and co-funded by the European Union and UNICEF!
+So please check out their social media to educate yourself further and add your voice to the chorus of people calling for an end to modern slavery!
 The more coverage this issue gets, makin susah for people to ignore it!

 So gais – let’s be active about this issue.
 Stay aware, create conversations and make yourself heard okay.
 Trafficking and modern slavery have to end because migrants are people too and they deserve the chance to live their best lives just like you and me.

 This blog was written sempena World Day Against Trafficking in Persons, July 30th.
 It’s a call to stop the exploitation of people through forced labour and to help those affected rebuild their lives.